ullly/celta/about.markdown

 permalink: /about/
 ---

-Dispatches from a CELTA trainee at
+Notes from a CELTA trainee at
 [University College Cork](https://www.ucc.ie/en/esol/).

 CELTA is an English teaching qualification provided by